-This course will explore selected masterpieces of China, Japan, and Korea from the earliest periods through the nineteenth century.
+This course will explore selected masterpieces of China.
+Japan. and Korea from the earliest periods through the nineteenth century.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Online.

-MALA 5336 (3-3-0) Illustration I
+MALA 5336 (3-3-0) Illustration I (ART/COMA 4328)

 Students in this course are introduced to the methods of illustration, old and new, through a limited survey of the history of American Illustration.
 Each student is required to choose an abridged classic manuscript supplied by the instructor and a total of three major illustrations must be completed for that story.
 A research notebook compiling the students' favorite illustrators will also be completed.
 This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
-Spring, evennumbered years.
-Prerequisite: ART 1302 and ART 2303 or MALA 5376.
+Spring, even-numbered years.
+Prerequisite: Prerequisites: ART 1302 Design II and ART 2303 Drawing II or MALA 5376 Drawing and the Liberal Arts I.